gradams42/gradams42.github.io/content/index.md

 # About Me
 I'm a cybersecurity researcher with a focus on embedded systems, hardware security, and satellite communication protocols.
 My experience includes:

-- Former Embedded Systems Security Analyst at CESR Labs
+- Vulnerability Research Intern at Oak Ridge National Laboratory
-- Previous IT Security Intern at Rebo Electronics
+- Embedded Systems Security Analyst at CESR Labs
-- Ongoing Satellite Security Researcher at CEROC
+- IT Security Intern at Rebo Electronics
-- Current Vulnerability Research Intern at Oak Ridge National Laboratory
+- Satellite Security Researcher at CEROC

 I hold **CompTIA Security+** and **CompTIA CySA+** certifications and am proud to be a **Scholarship for Service (SFS) Scholar**.